jobapis/jobs-indeed/README.md

 Usage is the same as Job Branders's Jobs Client, using `\JobBrander\Jobs\Client\Providers\Indeed` as the provider.

+Any of the parameters documented in Indeed's documentation can be used by appending "set" to them.
+For example, `setQ('query')` would allow you to set the query for an API call.
+Alternatively, we offer the shortcut methods listed below.

 ```php
 $client = new JobBrander\Jobs\Client\Provider\Indeed([
     'publisher' => 'YOUR INDEED PUBLISHER ID',